chris-short/devopsish.com/content/post/077/index.md

 [Playing battleships over BGP](https://blog.benjojo.co.uk/post/bgp-battleships): "Two communities were produced that would allow me run a game of battleships over BGP"

-[Open Sourcing Coinbase’s Secure Deployment Pipeline](https://engineering.coinbase.com/open-sourcing-coinbases-secure-deployment-pipeline-ae6c78e25517): Odin takes a description of a project release and then safely and securely launches it into AWS using auto-scaling groups.
+[Open Sourcing Coinbase's Secure Deployment Pipeline](https://engineering.coinbase.com/open-sourcing-coinbases-secure-deployment-pipeline-ae6c78e25517): Odin takes a description of a project release and then safely and securely launches it into AWS using auto-scaling groups.

 [facebookincubator/katran](https://github.com/facebookincubator/katran): A high performance layer 4 load balancer